brown-cs132-s13/labs/lab2/lab2.md

 ```
 var lol = "laughing out loud"; // strings can be single or double quoted, nbd.
 var satan = 666;
-var floatNum = 665.0; // all numbers in js are type "number" (a float) so don't worry about it!
+var preciseSatan = 666.0; // all numbers in js are type "number" (a float) so don't worry about it!
 ```

 ### Arrays & Objects (maps)